This section concerns only the latest version of the plugin. You are welcome to download it directly from public TeamCity server.

 Sources in JetBrains Subversion repository.

-Builds for TeamCity 5.1 and above and
+Builds for TeamCity 5.1 and

 Builds for TeamCity 5.0.x and

 Builds for TeamCity 4.5.x at JetBrains public TeamCity